oroinc/documentation/user_guide/channel_guide1.rst

     Moreover, if there were many different funds to manage, a special type could be created, such that these entities we added to it by default.

-  - Charity Event : its instances represent a specific event the person or company represented with a Customer Identity instance assigned to the Channel has taken part in

-  - Help : its instances represent the types of help provided by the person or company.
-Each instance of the Help entity is assigned to a specific instance of the Charity Event entity

 .. _user-guide-channel-guide-edit: